kohei-us/mdds/README.md

 efficient when you need to store values associated with 1 dimensional segments that never overlap with each other.
 Like segment tree, stored segments' end points are non-inclusive.

-### Rectangle Set (deprecated)

-Rectangle set stores 2-dimensional rectangles and provides an efficient way to query all rectangles that contain a given point in 2-dimensional space.
-It internally uses nested segment tree.
-Each rectangle is defined by two 2-dimensional points: the top-left and bottom-right points, and the bottom-right point is non-inclusive.
-For instance, if a rectangle ranges from (x=2, y=2) to (x=10, y=20), then a 2-dimension point A (x,y) is said to be inside that rectangle only when 2 <= x < 10 and 2 <= y < 20.

-*Note that this data structure has been deprecated, and will be removed in future releases.*

 ### Point Quad Tree